-William McDermott - "Cleveland Plain Dealer" Drama Critic
+William McDermott - Renowned Drama Critic

 10311 Lake Shore Boulevard

-With the decline of the legitimate stage in Cleveland after the 1930s, McDermott began writing columns on general topics.
-He covered the Detroit sit-down strikes of 1937, the Spanish Civil War, and during World War II, the Italian front as a war correspondent and, subsequently, the United Nations’ formation.
+With the decline of Cleveland’s legitimate stage after the 1930s, McDermott began writing columns on general topics.
+Moving further afield, he covered the Detroit sit-down strikes of 1937, and the Spanish Civil War.
+During World War II, he covered the Italian front as a war correspondent and, subsequently, the United Nations’ formation.

 McDermott married Eva Pace in 1938.
 She was born on January 12, 1898, in Newcomerstown, Ohio.
 The pair brought the Golden Age to Bratenahl.

 Following the war, McDermott continued to stand with one foot in the make-believe world of the stage and the other in world events.
 He took a strong stand against local censorship, which won the notice of Newsweek and voiced tentative concerns over the postwar growth of presidential power.

 Bill and Eva were an extraordinary couple whose mutual love of life and for each other added richness to their home.
 Hailed by Newsweek as one of the nation’s most esteemed drama critics, “Mac” knew almost everyone who was anyone in the theater world.
 He and Eva entertained at their Bratenahl home the likes of Helen Hayes, Charles Laughton, Tallulah Bankhead, John Barrymore, Alfred Lunt, Lynn Fontanne, Richard Rodgers, and Oscar Hammerstein.
 Katherine Hepburn played tennis on the court in the front yard.